-- To what extent the writing, clarity, and presentation of the application components influence the review. - How well the application reflects knowledge and respect for the needs of affected individuals, caregivers and their families.
+To what extent the writing, clarity, and presentation of the application components influence the review.

 II.E.1.b.
 Programmatic Review

 To make funding recommendations and select the application(s) that, individually or collectively, will best achieve the program objectives, the following criteria are used by programmatic reviewers: